secret-family-recipes-2/back-end/README.md

     "user_id": "number" //optional
 }
 ```
-\*returns an object showing the details of the newly created joke
+\*returns an object showing the details of the newly created recipe

 ## Editing a Recipe